 A Message from the Chief Executive Officer 2

-Mission and Institutional Goals
+Mission and Institutional Goals 3

 Getting Started Is Easy 4

 Contacting Penn Foster High School 5

-Academic Policies
+Academic Policies 7

-General Services 15
+General Services .
+15

 Answers to Questions You May Have 29

-Study Tips and Taking Your Exams 31
+Study Tips and Taking Your Exams .
+3'

-Graduation
+Graduation 34

-Curriculum Requirements
+Curriculum Requirements .
+35

-Program Goals and Program Outcomes
+Program Goals and Program Outcomes .
+36

-Ownership, Governance, and Administration47
+Ownership, Governance, and Administration 47

 On the Road to Success 49

-"GI Bill®" is a registered trademark of the U.S. Department of Veterans Affairs

-"GI Bill[®]" is a registered trademark of the U.S. Department of Veterans Affairs (VA).
+[&]quot;GI Bill®" is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government website.

-Welcome to Penn Foster...
+Welcome to Penn Foster